hemstreet/MEAN-Street/README.md

 ===
 Quick setup REST server with admin interface for more intuitive data manipulation.

+Get it as a node module `npm install mean-street`

 Make sure to run `npm install` to get all the dependencies.
 Make sure you run `bower install` inside of the `/app` folder